mit-acl/rmader/Readme.md

 </details>

-### Running Multiagent Simulations
+### Running Multiagent Simulations with 10 agents

 > **Note**: For a high number of agents, the performance of RMADER improves with the number of CPUs available in your computer.

-Open four terminals and run these commands:

 ```
-roslaunch mader mader_general.launch type_of_environment:="dynamic_forest"
-roslaunch mader many_drones.launch action:=start
-roslaunch mader many_drones.launch action:=mader
-roslaunch mader many_drones.launch action:=send_goal
+roscd rmader && cd script && python run_rmader.py
 ```

-(if you want to modify the drone radius, you can do so in `mader.yaml`).
-For the tables shown in the paper, the parameters (drone radius, max vel,...) used are also detailed in the corresponding section of the paper
+(if you want to modify the parameters, you can do so in `rmader.yaml`).

 ## Issues when installing Gurobi: